 Referrals for services through the Dr. Jay Children’s Grief Centre are voluntary, meaning the youth (aged 12 years and older) and their family agree to participate.
 Referrals are accepted from any source where direct consent has been provided from the family. *Families are encouraged to self-refer when possible.

-- Family Relationship: Services offered to support grief related to dying or death of a parent, sibling, or individual with custodial or primary family role.
+- Family Relationship: Services offered to support grief related to dying or death of a sibling, parent or custodial caregiver.

 - Age: We accept referral for families with children under 21.

 - Geographic Catchment: The cities of Toronto, Etobicoke and Scarborough.